Special Category Data GDPR Best Practices

 4. Assess the impact of holding the data

 Conduct a Data Protection (DPIA) and/or Privacy Impact Assessment (PIA).
 We all have a duty to do so where there is a high risk to the rights or freedoms of data subjects.
-Remember, individual consent may not be enough and you may also need processing to be sanctioned by the data protection authority where risks are high.
+Remember, individual consent may not be enough, and you may also need processing to be sanctioned by the data protection authority where risks are high.

 5. Take extra care with health-related data

-The definition of health data is broad under GDPR and includes past, present or future physical or mental health, information from testing or examination of a body part or bodily substance, genetic and biological samples, information on diseases or risk, disability, medical history, clinical treatment, and so on.
+The definition of health data is broad under GDPR and includes past, present or future physical or mental health; information from testing or examination of a body part or bodily substance; genetic and biological samples; information on diseases or risk; disability, medical history, clinical treatment, and so on.
 Be aware that the different EU Member States may also have separate regimes.

-6. And with criminal offence data
+6. Ensure you are processing criminal offence data fairly

 Consequences of misusing special category data